Soil Health Toolkit - FIC

 Resource Assessment Tools

-A full soil health assessment looks at the biological and physical functioning of the soil in addition to the nutrient levels.
-The soil health assessment evaluates a range of soil health indicators.
-A soil health indicator is a soil property that provides information about the status of specific important soil processes.
-There are two methods of assessing indicators: an in-field assessment is a qualitative or semi-quantitative measurement and assesses indictors on the spot; a laboratory assessment measures quantitative indicators and is better for monitoring soil health.
+A soil health indicator is a soil property that provides information about the status of specific soil processes.
+There are two methods of assessing indicators: an in-field assessment is a qualitative or semi-quantitative measurement and assesses indictors on the spot; while a laboratory assessment measures quantitative indicators and is better for monitoring soil health over time.

 Learn about In-Field Soil Health Assessment